- Written by Dr.Mehmet Demircioglu

 And then the price appears.

-A few PRP sessions may be sold for $1,000 to $1,500, sometimes even more, which means that a patient who thought he would handle everything for $3,000 suddenly ends up paying 40% to 50% more than he originally expected.
+A few PRP sessions may be sold for $1,000 to $1,500, sometimes even more, which means that a patient who thought he would handle everything for $3,000 can suddenly end up paying 40% to 50% more than he originally expected.
+The headline package price becomes misleading at that point.
+The real cost can start to grow once the patient is inside the system and under pressure from selling through fear.

 That is also why I think it helps to know both the red flags of Turkish hair mills and the importance of cost planning before a hair transplant in Turkey.

-There are the pre-operative evaluation, planning, donor management, hairline design, surgery itself, the immediate recovery period, and the long follow-up process.
+There are the preoperative evaluation, planning, donor management, hairline design, surgery itself, the immediate recovery period, and the long-term follow-up process.
 A real hair transplant should also include patient follow-up for up to 18 months, because that is how long it can take to properly assess the true result.

-This is exactly why I believe some lower-level commercial clinics prefer to sell PRP instead.
+This is one reason I believe some less serious commercial clinics prefer to sell PRP instead.

 If a clinic wants to perform a proper hair transplant, it usually has to dedicate most of an entire day to that one patient.
 But if the clinic is built more around volume and easier revenue, PRP becomes much more attractive.

-Instead of spending the day on one complex surgical patient, they can bring in many PRP patients in the same time period.
-For the patient, they may be able to see 10, 15, or even 20 PRP patients in one day, with far less effort, far less technical burden, and far less long-term responsibility.
+Instead of spending the day on one complex surgical patient, the clinic can bring in many PRP patients in the same time period.
+That can mean 10, 15, or even 20 PRP patients in one day, with far less effort, far less technical burden, and far less long-term responsibility.

 From a commercial point of view, that model is much easier.

 Less effort can produce more income.
 Less medical difficulty can produce more turnover.
-And that is one reason I think PRP is sometimes pushed far more aggressively than its realistic biological value justifies.
+That is one reason PRP is sometimes pushed far more aggressively than its realistic biological value justifies.
 The treatment itself may have a supportive role in selected cases, but the way it is sold is often shaped not only by medicine, but also by business convenience.

 In my experience, that distinction matters a great deal.